Abu-Sadeed/Abu-Sadeed/README.md

 - 🌱 Currently learning **Network Fundementals** and expanding my backend toolbox
 - ⚡ Obsessed with optimization, system security, and automation
 - 🤝 Open to collaborating with startups and ambitious teams
-- 👨‍👩‍👧‍👦 Proud family guy, comedy lover, and low-key terminal ninja
+- 👨‍👩‍👧‍👦 Proud family guy, comedy lover, and low-key gamer

 ---